 For vehicles without a charge-sustaining capability over the complete applicable WLTP test cycle, the end of the charge-depleting Type 1 test is reached by an indication on a standard on-board instrument panel to stop the vehicle, or when the vehicle deviates from the prescribed speed trace tolerance for 4 consecutive seconds or more.
 The accelerator control shall be deactivated and the vehicle shall be braked to standstill within 60 seconds.

-In the case of vehicles of categories X and Y, the ADS testing mode shall ensure that the vehicle is brought to a standstill within 60 seconds [when the Break-Off criterion is reached].”
+"

 Annex B8, paragraph 3.2.5.2.2., amend to read: